anicolson/bidirectional_2018/README.md

 # ResLSTM-IBM Estimator
 An implementation of a deep Residual Long-Short Term Memory - Ideal Binary Mask (ResBLSTM-IBM) estimator in [TensorFlow](https://www.tensorflow.org/).
 The Bidirectional Recurrent Neural Network (BRNN) from [1] has been replaced with a ResLSTM.
+The ResLSTM consists of 5 blocks, with a cell size of 512 for each LSTM cell.

 ## Prerequisites
 * [TensorFlow](https://www.tensorflow.org/)